 Do you have Problem Water?

-- Does it leave white rings or spots?
+- Does your water leave white rings or spots?
 Check the sinks and washing machines.

 How Hard is Your Water?

-Iron is a very common element found in groundwater is better known for its use in construction and manufacturing.
+- Iron – A common element found in groundwater is better known for its use in construction and manufacturing.
 It is a household nuisance because of the staining of laundry and plumbing fixtures.

-Hydrogen Sulfide is a corrosive gas found dissolved in groundwater.
-It creates a rotten egg odor that is very offensive and is noticeable at even the lowest levels.
+- Hydrogen Sulfide – A corrosive gas found dissolved in groundwater, it creates a rotten egg odor that is very offensive and is noticeable at even the lowest levels.